min2ha/ukwa-site/content/target/62810/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Exiting the European Union Committee:  The progress of the UK's negotiations on EU withdrawal December 2017 to March 2018

 In this second report of the overarching inquiry into the Article 50 negotiations, the Exiting the European Union Committee makes recommendations with regard to the Draft Withdrawal Agreement, a transition or implementation period and the future partnership with the EU.